davidearn/math3a/README.md

 ----

-_**Note:**_ Niky Hristov will hold extra office hours this Friday 1 March 2019, 11:30am-12:30pm and immediately before class on the day of the test, i.e., Monday 4 March 2019, 10:30-11:30am.
+_**Note:**_ Niky Hristov will hold an extra office hour immediately before class on the day of Test 1, i.e., Monday 4 March 2019, 10:30-11:30am.

 ----